ChungPingCheng/SEM_Framework_for_Multi-Format_Conjoint_Data/README.md

   - Mixed-format responses

 - **`/02_chocolate/`**
-  Scripts and data for the empirical study on chocolate preferences (87 respondents × 8 profiles, transformed into rankings and pairwise comparisons).
+  Scripts and data for the empirical study on chocolate preferences (87 respondents × 8 profiles, transformed into pairwise comparisons).

 ---